-Other than the contracts entered into in the ordinary course of business, the Trust Indenture and First Supplemental Trust Indenture entered into on November 5, 2013 with Computershare Trust Company of Canada, as trustee, in connection with the 2013 Offering and the Second Supplemental Trust Indenture entered into with the same party as trustee on May 16, 2014 in connection with the 2014 Offering and which also served as a basis for the 2015 Offering (copies of which are available on SEDAR at www.sedar.com), there are no material contracts entered into by the Corporation during the fiscal year ended January 31, 2016 or entered into prior to the fiscal year ended January 31, 2016 but which are still in effect.
-See "Description of Material Indebtedness - Senior Unsecured Notes" for a description of the main terms and conditions of the Trust Indenture and supplemental trust indentures.
+Other than the contracts entered into in the ordinary course of business and the Trust Indentures entered into with Computershare Trust Company of Canada, as trustee, in connection with each of the 2013 Offering, 2014 Offering, 2016 Offering and 2017 Offering (copies of which are available on SEDAR at www.sedar.com), there are no material contracts that were entered into by the Corporation during Fiscal 2017 or entered into prior Fiscal 2017 but which are still in effect.
+See "Description of Material Indebtedness - Senior Unsecured Notes" for a description of the main terms and conditions of the Trust Indentures.